jirotubuyaki/HTML5-Canvas-Animation-Vector-Physics/README.md

-## Simple Vector Physics Simulation by HTML5 Canvas CreateJS(JavaScript)
+## Simple Vector Physics Simulation by HTML5 Canvas CreateJS(JavaScript) Animation
 ### Introduction
 This program is created by CreateJS (JavaScript) + HTML5 Canvas.
 You can use it for your web pages and modify the design.
 If you watch the design and art, please excuse "index.html" on your browser.